SAUSy-Lab/OpenTripPlanner_analysis/README.md

 java -Xmx4G -cp otp.jar:jython.jar org.opentripplanner.standalone.OTPMain --graphs . --script my_script.py
 ```

-The ```4``` in the ```-Xmx4G``` refers to how much memory should be alocated to the build.

-Here a few scripts that perform batch travel time computations
+Here a few scripts that perform batch travel time computations.

 #### OD_single.py
 Computes a single travel time from an origin to a destination for specific travel modes and departure time.
-Used as a basis for batch computations.
+This is used as a basis for batch computations.

 #### OD_multi.py
 Computes travel times between two points looping over multiple departure times and for different input graphs.

 #### Travel_time_matrix.py
-Computes a matrix of travel times from a series of origins to a series of destinations.
+Computes a matrix of travel times from a series of origins to a series of destinations for a specific departure time and travel mode(s).

 #### Travel_time_cube.py
 Computes three dimensional array of travel times (origins-destinations-departure time).
-This is essentially the same script as above, but set in a function that's called in a loop compute over consecutive minutes in a set time period (e.g. every minute in an hour).
+This is essentially the same script as above, but set in a function that's called in a loop to compute over consecutive minutes in a set time period (e.g. every minute in an hour).

 #### parallel.py
 Travel time computations can often be time intensive.
-This simple script allows for parallel processing calling scripts via the subprocess and multiprocessing modules.
+This simple script allows for parallel processing by calling scripts via the subprocess and multiprocessing modules.

 #### one_to_many.py
 Computes the travel times from one point to a set of many points.

 #### ppa.py
-Computes Potential Path Areas, the area accessible between two points for a specific time window.
+Computes potential path areas, the area accessible between two points for a specific time window.

 ###2 - graph in a local server

-The second way to script OpenTripPlanner
+The second way to script OpenTripPlanner is to send get requests to a graph stored in a local server.
+The results can be grabbed using Python and storing results as dictionary objects.

 These scripts don't require Jython.
 They can be called with regular Python.